 Shared Project References

-Finally, Elements projects can also reference one of more Shared Projects.
-Referencing a shared project simply includes all all the files contained in the shared project into the current project, and compiles or porcesses them, as if they were part of the local project.
+Finally, Elements projects can also reference one or more Shared Projects.
+Referencing a shared project simply includes all the files contained in the shared project into the current project, and compiles or processes them as if they were part of the local project.

 You can read more about Shared Projects in general here, and about working with them in Fire and Water .